Morris Bishop: A History of Cornell

 The first part of the work was reissued in 1967 as Early Cornell, 1865–1900.
 It was reviewed in British Journal of Educational Studies together with Becker's Cornell University: Founders and the Founding.
-The reviewer said that Becker's work was more likely to appeal to the general reader, Bishop's book being "more reverent"; but that both constituted "a fitting tribute to a prestige institution".
+The reviewer wrote that Becker's work was more likely to appeal to the general reader—Bishop's book being "more reverent"—but that both constituted "a fitting tribute to a prestige institution".

 A History of Cornell retained its high reputation decades after it was published.

 Light verse

-Bishop had a high regard for light verse:
+Bishop had high regard for light verse:

 The aim of poetry, or Heavy Verse, is to seek understanding in forms of beauty.
 The aim of light verse is to promote misunderstanding in beauty's cast-off clothes.
 But even misunderstanding is a kind of understanding; it is an analysis, an observation of truth, which sneaks around truth from the rear, which uncovers the lath and plaster of beauty's hinder parts.

-Bishop's obituary in The New York Times describes him as "an extraordinarily gifted writer" of light verse, publishing "about fifteen poems and casuals a year in the New Yorker" over a period of over thirty years.
-Bishop also published verse in Saturday Evening Post, Archaeology, Poetry, The Colonnade, The Measure, The Smart Set, Judge, Saturday Review of Literature and the pre-Luce Life.
+Bishop's obituary in The New York Times describes him as "an extraordinarily gifted writer" of light verse, publishing "about fifteen poems and casuals a year in the New Yorker" over a period of more than thirty years.
+Bishop also published verse in The Saturday Evening Post, Archaeology, Poetry, The Colonnade, The Measure, The Smart Set, Judge, Saturday Review of Literature and the pre-Luce Life.

 After noting how light verse had almost completely vanished from the magazines that had previously published it, David McCord (himself an exponent) wrote:

 But from the twenties on down into the fifties there was Morris Bishop, the one true poet at heart who moved with almost elfin grace amid, yet superior to, the difficulties of an art traditionally chained and fettered by strict rhyme and meter.